StyleBooth: Image Style Editing with Multimodal Instruction: StyleBooth

-To further strengthen the pre-trained I2I model, we take filtered image pairs as training data and fine-tune it using \styletuner to learn style-adding ability.
+\textbf{Iterative style-destyle tuning and editing.} To further strengthen the pre-trained I2I model, we take filtered image pairs as training data and fine-tune it using \styletuner to learn style-adding ability.
 Now, the $BatchA^1$ are used as inputs while the style images in $BatchA$ as targets.
 Efficient tuning methods\cite{lora, restuning, controllora, scedit} show strong few-shot learning capability.
 Here, we add efficient tuners called \styletuners to the basic I2I model and tune different styles separately which means each tuner is only responsible for one specific style.
 After tuning, the base model with tuners will edit $BatchB$ images to add the styles they have learned.
 Then we get $BatchB^1$.
 Some of the results are shown in the last column of~\cref{fig:dataset}.
 The style-adding results is frustrating and styles in $BatchB^1$ is still not that accurate.
 Again, $BatchB$ and $BatchB^1$ images are measured and filtered by CLIP-based metric to be the next round training data.
 Note that we always use the high-quality images in $BatchA$ or $BatchB$ as the training targets.
 In this round, we tune I2I model to be a style removal model using \destyletuner, which means images in $BatchB^1$ are used as inputs and image in $BatchB$ as targets.
 Still, one tuner is trained to remove one type of style.
 The tuned I2I model edits the stylized image in $BatchA$ and geneates $BatchA^2$ which are shown in the third row of~\cref{fig:dataset}.
 The image quality in $BatchA^2$ is improved dramatically.
-Then CLIP scores are calculated to filter out the unexpected image pairs.

-After several iterations, the $BatchA^n$ are generated and image pairs of $BatchA$ and $BatchA^n$ are filtered by CLIP.
+We also use CLIP scores to filter out unqualified image pairs.
+After $n$ iterations, $BatchA^n$ are generated and image pairs of $BatchA$ and $BatchA^n$ are filtered.
 The style-diverse, high-quality and content-preserved stylized/plain image pairs are finally observed.
 We compare the number of images those passing the CLIP filter.
-Comparing to the results of vanilla de-style, the average usability rate is increased dramatically from 38.11\% to 79.91\% by 41.80\%, which shows that our Iterative Style-Destyle Editing is effective for quality improvement of paired images.
+Comparing to the results of vanilla de-style, the average usability rate is increased dramatically from 38.11\% to 79.91\% by 41.80\%, which shows that our Iterative Style-Destyle Editing is effective to improve paired images' quality.